johnnymillergh/python_boilerplate/README.md

    $ conventional-changelog -p angular -i CHANGELOG.md -s
    ```

-3. If this is your first time using this tool and you want to generate all previous changelogs, you could do:
+3. If this is your first time using this tool, and you want to generate all previous changelogs, you could do:

    ```shell
    $ conventional-changelog -p angular -i CHANGELOG.md -s -r 0